 ORNL’s incoming Frontier supercomputer requires infrastructure that’s equally advanced

-When the US Department of Energy’s (DOE’s) new exascale supercomputer, Frontier, completes installation at Oak Ridge National Laboratory (ORNL) in 2021, it will debut as a landmark in high-performance computing with groundbreaking performance of greater than 1.5 exaflops (one quintillion floating-point operations per second).
+When the US Department of Energy’s (DOE’s) new exascale supercomputer, Frontier, completes installation at Oak Ridge National Laboratory (ORNL) in 2021, it will later debut as a landmark in high-performance computing with groundbreaking performance of greater than 1.5 exaflops (one quintillion floating-point operations per second).
 But right now—long before Frontier’s technological advances are made available to the world’s scientists—the room it will occupy is undergoing a complete mechanical, electrical, and structural transformation.

 Frontier will reside in the former data center of the Oak Ridge Leadership Computing Facility’s (OLCF’s) Cray XK7 Titan supercomputer; once the most powerful supercomputer in the world, it was decommissioned after 7 years of service on August 1 last year.
 It took about a month for a team of HPE Cray technicians to dismantle 430,000 pounds’ worth of Titan components and remove them for recycling.
 Just days later, work began to revamp the 20,000-square-foot room to accommodate Frontier’s much higher requirements for power, cooling, and structural support.
 That meant everything in room E102 of Building 5600 had to be stripped out: piping, electrical infrastructure, even the floor.